sboys3/CustomHeadsetOpenVR/README.md

 # CustomHeadsetOpenVR
-This is a custom headset driver for SteamVR that allows the MeganeX Superlight 8K to operate as a native SteamVR headset.
+This is a custom headset driver for SteamVR that allows the MeganeX superlight 8K to operate as a native SteamVR headset.
 In the future this will provide tools to modify any SteamVR device.
+⚠️Be careful with high brightnesses to avoid burn in.
+This driver does not automatically dim the headset in bright scenes which may permanently dim the panel if viewed for many hours.
+Avoid falling asleep in the headset or other circumstances where the screen will say on and stationary as it may cause burn in.

+## Installing
+1. Download the latest release from the [releases page](https://github.com/sboys3/CustomHeadsetOpenVR/releases)
+2. Copy the `CustomHeadsetOpenVR` folder from inside the zip into `C:\Program Files (x86)\Steam\steamapps\common\SteamVR\drivers`
+3. Restart SteamVR

 ## Configuring
+Almost all settings will be immediately applied when the file is saved without restarting SteamVR.
 Enter `%APPDATA%/CustomHeadset` into the file browser top bar to get to the folder.
-Create a file named `settings.json`
-Edit the file based on the [Config header file](./CustomHeadsetOpenVR/src/Config/Config.h) Distortion profiles go in a folder named `Distortion` and they are referenced by their name.
+Edit the `settings.json` file based on the [Config header file](./CustomHeadsetOpenVR/src/Config/Config.h)
+Distortion profiles go in a folder named `Distortion` and they are referenced by their name.

 ## Building
 1. Clone the repository wit `git clone https://github.com/sboys3/CustomHeadsetOpenVR.git`